BioMedIA-MBZUAI/RobustMedCLIP/README.md

   <img src="assets/pipeline.png" width="750" alt="Pipeline Overview">
 </p>
 <p align="center">
-  Figure: Overview of the RobustMedCLIP pipeline: A) Few-shot Sampling of Clean Samples from MediMeta and MedMNIST across 5 modalities; B) Fine-tuning LoRA adapters using Few-shot samples; C) Distribution Shifts of MediMeta-C compared to Clean samples; D) Evaluation Results across Top-1 Accuracy and Corruption Error for 4 baselines and RobustMedCLIP.
+  Overview of the RobustMedCLIP pipeline: A) Few-shot Sampling of Clean Samples from MediMeta and MedMNIST across 5 modalities; B) Fine-tuning LoRA adapters using Few-shot samples; C) Distribution Shifts of MediMeta-C compared to Clean samples; D) Evaluation Results across Top-1 Accuracy and Corruption Error for 4 baselines and RobustMedCLIP.
 </p>

 ---